-The Montessori Method is an educational approach based on the research and teachings of Italian physician and educator Maria Montessori (1870-1952).
+The Montessori Method is a scientific pedagogy based on the research and teachings of Italian physician and educator Maria Montessori (1870-1952).
 Dr. Montessori gave the world an educational method based on The Planes of Human Development.
 A deep respect and understanding of the child led Dr. Montessori to devote her life to studying and lecturing on the potential of each individual.
 She taught adults how to respect individual differences and to emphasize social interaction and the education of the whole person rather than the teaching of a specific body of knowledge.

 Montessori classrooms mirror the developmental plane of the child.
 Classrooms for younger children are language rich with concrete materials designed to foster students’ ability to explore, choose, and complete their work.
-Referred to as the “prepared environment,” areas devoted to language, mathematics, and cultural subjects are a core part of the classroom at every age, often using materials that overlap or build on each other.
+Referred to as the “prepared environment,” areas devoted to language, mathematics, practical life, and cultural subjects are a core part of the classroom at every age, often using materials that overlap or build on each other.
 Early childhood classrooms also include “sensorial” areas.
 As children progress in their development and as the abstract mind develops, fewer hands-on materials are present, but more real world application of concepts occurs.